inspireui/mstore/wordpress/wp-content/plugins/webp-express/README.txt

 `
 If you got any further questions, look at, or comment on [this topic](https://wordpress.org/support/topic/can-i-make-an-exception-for-specific-post-image/)

+= Update failed and cannot reinstall =
+The 0.17.0 release contained binaries with dots in their filenames, which caused the unpacking during update to fail on a few systems.
+This failure could leave an incomplete installation.
+With important files missing - such as the main plugin file - Wordpress no longer registers that the plugin is there (it is missing from the list).
+However, the folder is there in the file system and trying to install WebP Express again fails because Wordpress complains about just that.
+The solution is to remove the "webp-express" folder in "plugins" manually (via ftp or a plugin, such as File Manager) and then install WebP Express anew.
+The setting will be intact.
+The filenames that caused the trouble where fixed in 0.17.2.

 = When is feature X coming? / Roadmap =
 No schedule.
 I move forward as time allows.
 I currently spend a lot of time answering questions in the support forum.
 If someone would be nice and help out answering questions here, it would allow me to spend that time developing.
 Also, donations would allow me to turn down some of the more boring requests from my customers, and speed things up here.

-Here are my current plans ahead: 0.15 will probably be a file manager-like interface for converting / bulk converting / viewing conversion logs / comparing original vs webp visually - kind of a merge of current "test converter" and "bulk conversion" interfaces, and with an addition of a file explorer.
-0.16 might be various improvements such as option to choose which folders webp express should process (Just uploads / Just uploads and templates / Whole wp-content / Whole system) and options to exclude certain files and folders.
-0.17 could be supporting Save-Data header in Varied Image Responses mode (send extra compressed images to clients who wants to use as little bandwidth as possible).
-0.18 might be a diagnose tool – this should release some time spend in the forum.
-0.18 might be displaying rules for NGINX.
-0.19 might be an effort to allow webp for all browsers using [this javascript library](http://libwebpjs.hohenlimburg.org/v0.6.0/).
+Here are my current plans ahead: 0.17 will probably be a file manager-like interface for converting / bulk converting / viewing conversion logs / comparing original vs webp visually - kind of a merge of current "test converter" and "bulk conversion" interfaces, and with an addition of a file explorer.
+0.18 might allow excluding certain files and folders.
+0.19 could be supporting Save-Data header in Varied Image Responses mode (send extra compressed images to clients who wants to use as little bandwidth as possible).
+0.19 might be displaying rules for NGINX.
+0.20 might be an effort to allow webp for all browsers using [this javascript library](http://libwebpjs.hohenlimburg.org/v0.6.0/).
 Unfortunately, the javascript librare does not (currently) support srcset attributes, which is why I moved this item down the priority list.
 We need srcset to be supported for the feature to be useful.
-0.20 might be WAMP support.
+0.21 might be WAMP support.
 The current milestones, their subtasks and their progress can be viewed here: https://github.com/rosell-dk/webp-express/milestones

 If you wish to affect priorities, it is certainly possible.
 You can try to argue your case in the forum or you can simply let the money do the talking.
 By donating as little as a cup of coffee on [ko-fi.com/rosell](https://ko-fi.com/rosell), you can leave a wish.
 I shall take these wishes into account when prioritizing between new features.